 A Few of my FAVORITE Things to do in Rothenburg Germany

-Rothenburg ob der Tauber, with it’s virtually untouched Medieval Altstadt, sits on a hill in northern Bavaria (due west of Nuremburg, 2 1/2 hours south east of Frankfurt), and seems to be on everyone’s MUST-SEE list.
-Sadly, I think far too many people just show up, take a photo near the Plonlein, shop for a Christmas ornament and Kathe Wohlfahrt, then hop back on their tour bus.
-Do yourself a favor… schedule more time.
-There are so many things to do in Rothenburg Germany!
-I promise, you won’t get bored.
-In 2019 I had the opportunity to visit twice (summer and winter).
+Set on a hill in northern Bavaria west of Nuremberg, Rothenburg ob der Tauber, with its virtually untouched Medieval Altstadt, is everyone’s MUST-SEE list.
+Sadly, I think far too many people just show up, take a photo near the Plonlein, shop for a Christmas ornament at Kathe Wohlfahrt, and then hop back on their tour bus.
+Do yourself a favor and give your visit more time.
+There is so much more to do in Rothenburg, Germany.
+I’ve had the opportunity to visit a few times, both in summer and winter.
 Let me share some of our favorite things in this beautiful city!

 Nightwatchman of Rothenberg